Gpass Review 2024: Is This Password Manager Really Built for Google Users?

 Details View Plan

-On the surface, Gpass is one of the more affordable password managers.
-However, it’s missing some key features that premium password managers typically include.
+On the surface, Gpass is an affordable password manager.
+However, it’s missing some key features that competitors offer for similar pricing.

-For example, a one-year plan with Nordpass Premium costs $1.99/mo for first yr.
+For example, a one-year plan with NordPass Premium costs $1.69/mo (billed annually).
 But it has features like password strength reports, data breach scans, and digital legacy, so it may be worth it to pay a little extra to gain these features.

 Gpass offers a 14-day free trial, so you'll have plenty of time to determine if it meets your needs.